SeonminKim1/PJ-SafetyManager/README.md

 ### SafetyManager
-'SafetyManager' is a web solution for detecting whether or not wearing a helmet to prevent safety accidents at construction sites.
+SafetyManager is a web solution for detecting whether or not wearing a helmet to prevent safety accidents at construction sites.
 This repository is where we keep a record of our SafetyManager-project progress

 ## Table of Contents
 - [Project Introduction](#Project-Introduction)